potatosalad775/eqTrainer/README.md

   />
 </a>

-You can directly download APK file from [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as well.
+You can also directly download APK file from [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as well.

-eqTrainer works on Android 7.0 or up.

-### iOS
+### iOS (≥ 12.1)

-eqTrainer for iOS and iPadOS is available on [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as an ipa file.
+eqTrainer for iOS and iPadOS is available on [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as an iPA file.

 You have to sign it with your own Apple ID to install it.
 Not sure how? try [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/).

-eqTrainer works on iOS 12.1 or up.

-### macOS
+### macOS (≥ 10.15)

-eqTrainer would work on macOS with Apple Silicon Mac, but I haven't tested it yet.
+eqTrainer should work with Apple Silicon Mac, but I haven't tested it yet.
-If you have an Apple Silicon Mac, try building it.
+If you have an Apple Silicon Mac, try building it by yourself.

 Unfortunately, the Audio Backend of eqTrainer does not support x86-based Intel Mac for now.